anyfiddle/sysbox-pods-preview/README.md

 ```

 This will cause K8s to run the sysbox installation daemonset on all nodes
-labeled with "sysbox-deploy" in the prior step.
-The daemonset will "drop" Sysbox
+labeled with `name=sysbox-deploy-k8s` in the prior step.
+The daemonset will
-into the node and configure CRI-O appropriately (takes a few seconds).
-After
+"drop" Sysbox into the node and configure CRI-O appropriately (takes a few
-this the daemonset will remain idle until deleted.
+seconds).
+After this the daemonset will remain idle until deleted.

 Be sure to apply the `sysbox-rbac.yaml` before the `sysbox-deploy-k8s.yaml`, as
 otherwise K8s won't schedule the daemonset.